Sports in Seattle: High school and youth sports

 Rugby is growing in Seattle at the high school and youth level, with several schools adding programs, such as Shorecrest, Roosevelt and Nathan Hale High School.

 Former teams

 Former major professional teams

 The first professional team to play in Seattle was the PCHA Seattle Metropolitans, which played in the Seattle Ice Arena between 1915 and 1924.

 In 1967, the NBA's Seattle SuperSonics (more commonly known as the "Sonics") became the first modern-day major professional sports franchise in Seattle.
 However, in 2008, the Sonics' ownership group moved the team to Oklahoma City.
+The NBA approved a bid process for a Seattle expansion team in 2026 that would allow for a potential revival of the Sonics franchise.

 In 1969, the Major League Baseball Seattle Pilots were established, but only played one year in Seattle before moving to Milwaukee.
 The Pilots' sole season was immortalized in Jim Bouton's book Ball Four.